Therapy with Teens

 “As long as you’re learning, you’re not failing.” – Bob Ross

-I have worked with teens from diverse backgrounds and parents seeking support for their teenagers.
+I have worked with teens from diverse backgrounds and with parents seeking support for their teenagers.
 This is how I work with youth and their families:

 Why Teens Seek Out Therapy…